Reinhold Würth: Professional career

 When his father died in 1954, Reinhold Würth was 19 years old.
 After reaching the age of majority (then 21), he assumed management of the company two years later, in 1956.
 Over the following decades, Würth transformed the regional trading business into a global enterprise.
 His clients remain primarily from the commercial and industrial sectors.
 Gradually, Würth began acquiring screw manufacturers.
 As the domestic market for fastening technology was highly fragmented and susceptible to economic fluctuations, he expanded operations internationally.
 In 1962, the first foreign sales subsidiary was established in the Netherlands.

 By 2020, the Würth Group operated through over 400 companies in more than 80 countries, generating revenue of €14.4 billion in the 2020 fiscal year.
-Würth stepped down from operational management in 1994 and served as chairman of the company’s advisory board until 2006.
+Würth stepped down from operational management in 1994 and was chairman of the company’s advisory board until 2006.
 From 1999 to 2003, he headed the newly founded Institute for Entrepreneurship at the Karlsruhe Institute of Technology.
 To ensure the company’s long-term stability, Reinhold Würth established four family foundations in 1987 (named after his wife Carmen Würth and their three children), transferring his shares in the operational business to them.
-He remained chairman of the Foundation Supervisory Board, the Würth Group’s highest governing body, until December 31, 2024, after which his grandson Benjamin Würth assumed the role.
+He remained chairman of the Foundation Supervisory Board, the Würth Group’s highest governing body, until 31 December 2024, after which his grandson Benjamin Würth assumed the role.
 His daughter Bettina Würth has chaired the Würth Group’s advisory board since 2006.

 Together with his wife Carmen, he also founded the nonprofit Würth Foundation in 1987.

 Reinhold Würth holds the honorary title Prof. Dr. h. c. mult., a non-academic distinction.